List of Star Trek: Deep Space Nine cast members

 Star Trek: Deep Space Nines cast in season five, after Michael Dorn (Worf) had joined in season four and before Terry Farrell (Jadzia Dax) left at the end of season six.

 Star Trek: Deep Space Nine is an American science fiction television series that debuted in broadcast syndication on January 3, 1993.
 The series ran for seven seasons until 1999.
 The show was spun off from Star Trek: The Next Generation which debuted in 1987, with characters inhabiting a shared fictional universe.
 Deep Space Nine was developed by executive producers Rick Berman and Michael Piller, who together wrote the series bible.
 The show was filmed primarily on the Paramount Studios lot in Los Angeles, California.

 Siddig El Fadil, later known as Alexander Siddig was an early front runner for the part of series protagonist Benjamin Sisko.
 Ultimately the producers thought he was too young for the role and instead offered him the part of Dr. Julian Amoros, who was subsequently renamed to Julian Bashir; the role of Sisko went to Avery Brooks.
 Deep Space Nine was originally intended to have Ro Laren, a character from The Next Generation as a main character.
 However, after actress Michelle Forbes declined to sign on for a five- to six-year commitment for the series, the part was re-written to become Major Kira Nerys, with Nana Visitor cast in that role.
 For similar reasons, Famke Janssen turned down the role of Jadzia Dax when offered, with Terry Farrell becoming the last main cast member to be cast with filming already underway on "Emissary".
-Two actors who considered for main roles went on to be cast as recurring characters: Andrew Robinson was beaten to the role of Odo by René Auberjonois, but was cast as the Cardassian tailor/spy Elim Garak; similarly, Max Grodénchik lost the role of Quark to Armin Shimerman, but was subsequently cast as that character's brother, Rom.
+Two actors who were considered for main roles went on to be cast as recurring characters: Andrew Robinson was beaten to the role of Odo by René Auberjonois, but was cast as the Cardassian tailor/spy Elim Garak; similarly, Max Grodénchik lost the role of Quark to Armin Shimerman, but was subsequently cast as that character's brother, Rom.